 - Self assessment - 360 degree feedback from partners e.g. Local Authorities, PBC Clusters, public. - Metrics e.g. SHA led desk based process involving data collection from various sources and analysis. - Panel Review i.e. review and challenge of all the assessment areas, supporting evidence and interviews with the executive team and the Board.
-The Panel will contain 5 experienced panel members for example a peer PCT Chief Executive, a Local Authority representative, an independent representative, a clinician and an SHA representative.
-The review will take place over one day to be organised by the SHA and will be supported by an Analyst from Mckinsey.

-4.7 The assurance will take place every 3 years with annual reviews.
+The Panel will contain 5 experienced panel members for example a peer PCT Chief Executive, a Local Authority representative, an external Analyst, and an SHA representative.
+The review will take place over one day to be organised by the SHA. - 4.7 The assurance will take place every 3 years with annual reviews.